 We encourage hand washing of clothes if you have just a few things.
 This should be done in the casita sink or in the bathroom behind the cafe (not in the cafe kitchen sink).
 There are clothes lines for drying your things located behind the cafe, plus inside and outside the casita.
 You are responsible for your own clothes cleaning solution – we recommend vinegar, salt and baking soda to keep things eco-friendly.
 Drying is done on the line (no electric dryer available).
 It is suggested to bring shorts, sandals, closed-toe comfortable shoes, pants and long sleeve shirt for farm work, light jacket or sweat shirt for cool nights, rubber boots for rainy season (can be purchased locally for about $12, or you can rent them from us for $5 for the duration of your stay, subject to size availability).

-Laundry service is available for $10 per load (wash and dry).
+Laundry service is available for $5 per load (wash only) or $8 (wash, dry and fold).
 Give us a full day to get your laundry back to you.

 Cell Phones and Internet